- The flow of that water - in brooks, streams, rivulets, rivers, and lakes - frames much of what makes Kentucky so lush and alluring.

 - When they spawn, they head into shallow headwater brooks of the river.

-Old English brōc, of unknown origin; related to Dutch broek and German Bruch 'marsh'.
+Old English brōc; related to Dutch broek and German Bruch 'marsh'.

 - More example sentences